HashSlingingSlasherNW/cryptix-miner.test/README.md

 ### Supports:
 - Local Mining on Node via 127.0.0.1
 - HTTP Mining on Node via Webaddress
-- Stratum Mining on Pool not supported now
+- Stratum Mining on Pool

 ## Installation
 If you have difficulties with our miner, you can also use this bridge with an external mining software: